Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 IaC is all about provisioning and updating entire workloads (applications, infrastructure) using code.
 The idea here is that the same engineering discipline that is typically used for application code can be applied to deploying and managing workloads as well.
 You can implement your operations procedures as code and automate their execution by triggering them in response to events.

-By using code to automate the process of setting up and configuring a virtual machine or container for example, you have a fast and repeatable method for replicating the process.
+By using code to automate the process of setting up and configuring a virtual machine or container for example, you have a **fast** and **repeatable** method for replicating the process.
 So if you build a virtual environment for the development of application, once you are ready to deploy you can repeat the process of creating that VM simply by running the same code.
 Additionaly, IaC processes increase agility as developers will not have to wait for however long the IT department needs to provision a new VM for them to do work.

 When it comes to practicing IaC in the cloud, the [Serverless Framework](https://serverless.com) is a great tool for configuring serverless architectures.
 It is essentially a command line interface for building and deploying entire serverless applications through the use of configuration template files.
 It, along with many other services including AWS's Serverless Application Model (SAM) for example, provide a scalable and systematic solution to many of the operational complexities of multi-environment serverless architectures.
 The [Serverless Framework](https://serverless.com) is probably the most popular cloud provider agnostic framework for configuring serverless applications and supports AWS, Microsoft Azure, Google Cloud Platform, IBM OpenWhisk, and more.

 ![infra_as_code](/images/infra-as-code-schema.png)

 The typical serverless application uses a combination of cloud services, which often need to be configured  and setup separately for each environment.

 [Serverless](https://serverless.com) makes this process much more straight forward and scalable by utilizing a component based configuration where all the infrastructure and code for your entire application can be provisioned easily.
 Not only do these components conveniently refer to commonly used serverless services (AWS: S3 buckets, lambda functions, API Gateways, etc..), they can be re-used and  composed into higher level components to build entire serverless applications.
 Components are open source, and there is lots of pre-built functionality developers can tap into right away.

 As mentioned in the previous section, an automated continuous delivery solution is key for your serverless application.
 Serverless frameworks offer can be easily integrated into CI/CD pipeline to deploy sophisticated serverless applications in one step, making it much easier to manage multi-environment configurations.

-## Conclusion
+## Closing

 Serverless applications often consist of plucking and combining various services and packages together which can make keeping track of everything a complex process, especially when running multi-environment setups.
 In such scenarios, I feel it's important that processes surrounding Serverless architectures should be scalable, automated, and require little manual intervention.
 This list represents my thoughts on how to deal with the complexity.

 If you think this list could benefit from other ideas/concepts I've missed, let me know in the comments below!